Please configure

 The ECLI service is also supported by registered Android devices using the 111 TXT service.
 Learn about the 111 TXT service

-More information about how the ECLI system operates is available from MBIE.
-Go to MBIE website
+More information about how the ECLI system operates is available on the Next Generation Critical Communications website.
+Go to NGCC website

-The ECLI Service is a collaboration between the Ministry of Business, Innovation and Employment (MBIE), emergency service providers and mobile network operators (like Spark).
+The ECLI Service is a collaboration between Next Generation Critical Communications (NGCC), emergency service providers and mobile network operators (like Spark).

-Spark provides network cell site data to a Emergency Location Information (ELI) system operated by MBIE.
+Spark provides network cell site data to a Emergency Location Information (ELI) system operated by NGCC.
 The ELI system receives and processes ECLI, then sends it to the relevant authorised emergency service provider.

 Authorised emergency service providers — New Zealand Police, Fire and Emergency New Zealand, St John and Wellington Free Ambulance — can use this location information to help them verify where you are calling from, so they can respond to the emergency as quickly as possible.